My Citizens, I hope you had a very happy Easter Sunday, replete with the delicious meat of the season – LAMB! 🙂

-The county of Périgord dates back to when the area was inhabited by the Gauls.
+The county of Périgord in Gascony dates back to when the area was inhabited by the Gauls.
 It was originally home to four tribes.

 The name for “four tribes” in the Gaulish language was “Petrocore”.
 The area eventually became known as the county of Le Périgord and its inhabitants became known as the Périgordins (or Périgourdins).
 There are four Périgords in the Dordogne.

 The “Périgord Vert” (Green Périgord), with its main town of Nontron, consists of verdant valleys in a region crossed by many rivers and streams;.